Dialectology: Dialects of English

-This shift in interest consequently saw the birth of Sociolinguistics, which is a mixture of dialectology and social sciences.
+This shift in interest consequently saw the birth of sociolinguistics, which is a mixture of dialectology and social sciences.
 However, Graham Shorrocks has argued that there was always a sociological element to dialectology and that many of the conclusions of sociolinguists (e.g. the relationships with gender, class and age) can be found in earlier work by traditional dialectologists.

 In the US, Hans Kurath began the Linguistic Atlas of the United States project in the 1930s, intended to consist of a series of in-depth dialectological studies of regions of the country.
 The first of these, the Linguistic Atlas of New England, was published in 1939.
-Later works in the same project were published or planned for the Middle Atlantic and South Atlantic states, for the North Central States, for the Upper Midwest, for the Rocky Mountain States, for the Pacific Coast and for the Gulf States, though at a lesser degree of detail owing to the huge amount of work that would be necessary to fully process the data.
+Later works in the same project were published or planned for the Middle Atlantic and South Atlantic states, for the North Central States, for the Upper Midwest, for the Rocky Mountain States, for the Pacific Coast and for the Gulf States, though in a lesser degree of detail owing to the huge amount of work that would be necessary to fully process the data.

 Later large-scale and influential studies of American dialectology have included the Dictionary of American Regional English, based on data collected in the 1960s and published between 1985 and 2013, focusing on lexicon; and the Atlas of North American English, based on data collected in the 1990s and published in 2006, focusing on pronunciation.

-Dialects of French
+French dialects

-Jules Gillieron published a linguistic atlas of 25 French-speaking locations in Switzerland in 1880.
-In 1888, Gillieron responded to a call from Gaston Paris for a survey of the dialects of French, likely to be superseded by Standard French in the near future, by proposing the Atlas Linguistique de la France.
-The principle fieldworker for the atlas, Edmond Edmont, surveyed 639 rural locations in French-speaking areas of France, Belgium, Switzerland and Italy.
-The questionnaire initially included 1400 items but this was later increased to over 1900.
+Jules Gilliéron published a linguistic atlas of 25 French-speaking locations in Switzerland in 1880.
+In 1888, Gilliéron responded to a call from Gaston Paris for a survey of the dialects of France, likely to be superseded by Standard French in the near future, by proposing the Atlas Linguistique de la France.
+The principal fieldworker for the atlas, Edmond Edmont, surveyed 639 rural locations in French-speaking areas of France, Belgium, Switzerland and Italy.
+The questionnaire initially included 1400 items, later increased to over 1900.
 The atlas was published in 13 volumes between 1902 and 1910.